 Now that the cat’s out of the bag, Formula 1 fans have already started researching the ins and outs of visiting Sin City for the coveted November 2023 event.

-According to several sources and leaked documents, Formula 1 is set to come to the Las Vegas streets between November 16-18, 2023.
+Formula 1 is set to come to the Las Vegas streets between November 16-18, 2023.
 Unlike all other races, the race weekend starts a day early because of how far west the track is located, and will take place late at night to cater for F1’s European viewing audience.
-In the leaked letter, the main event will take place on November 18, 2023 at 10 p.m., and all track activity will end at 1:30 a.m.
+The main event will take place on November 18, 2023 at 10 p.m., and all track activity will end at 1:30 a.m.
 PT the next morning.

 In This Post